visionik/vBRIEF/vAgenda-extension-playbooks.md

 - **Recommended**: Extension 10 (Version Control & Sync)

 Notes:
-- If Extension 10 is present, playbook patching can use `baseDocumentSequence` (document `sequence`) for optimistic concurrency.
+- If Extension 10 is present, tools MAY use the host document’s `sequence` as an optimistic concurrency guard when applying new Playbook Entries.

 ## Machine-verifiable schema (JSON)